 Timber Rattler Western Outlaw Bowie Knife

-The Timber Rattler Western Outlaw Bowie is a great knife for the price.
-It is very budget friendly, but still manages to pack a lot of features and extras.
+The Timber Rattler Western Outlaw Bowie Knife is a great knife for the price.
+It is very budget friendly but still manages to pack a lot of features and extras.
 The first thing you’ll notice about this blade is the size.
 It comes in at 11 3/8 inches and 2.4 pounds, which is on the heavy side but that shouldn’t be a deal breaker.

 The total length of the blade is 17 inches.
 It’s definitely not a shy blade.
 As you examine it further you’ll notice the classic gray hardwood handle and brilliant brass-plated guard.
 Together these features make it a blade your friends will surely be jealous of.
 The blade also includes a genuine leather sheath.

 This blade will excel at chopping.
 It features a very sturdy full tang and the sheer size of the blade will make any chopping easy work.
 The blade is constructed from very tough TR65 steel from Pakistan.
 The blade is easy to sharpen, which is good because you’ll have to sharpen it out of the box to get it razor sharp.